linux-of-user/plexichat/docs/GETTING_STARTED.md

 ## 🌐 Multi-Server Setup

-NetLink automatically discovers and coordinates with other instances:
+PlexiChat automatically discovers and coordinates with other instances:

 ### Automatic Discovery
-1. Start NetLink on multiple machines
+1. Start PlexiChat on multiple machines
 2. They automatically find each other on the local network
 3. Form a cluster with leader election
 4. Share load and provide redundancy